Gandhi Memorial College, Srinagar: Location

 Gandhi Memorial College is located in Shamswari, Fateh Kadal locality of Srinagar.
-It is situated on the bank of river Jehlum near the Mangleshwar Temple.
+It is situated near the Baba demb lake near Mangleshwar Temple.
 The college is about 2 km from Srinagar city centre Lal Chowk.

 Establishment

 The college was established by eminent philanthropic personalities of Kashmiri Pandit Community, Hindu Society of Kashmir in 1943, during the regime of Maharaja Hari Singh, to cater to the educational needs of the society.